langdon/summit-2015-lab-15812/labs/chapter1.md

 # docker ps
 ```

 Here we are using a few switches to configure the running container the way we want it.
 We are running a *-dt* to run in detached mode with a psuedo TTY.
 Next we are mapping a port from the host to the contianer.
 We are being explicit here.
 We are telling Docker to map port 80 on the host to port 80 in the container.
-Now, we could have let Docker handle the host side port mapping dynamically by passing a *-p 80*, in which case Docker would have randomly assigned a port to the container.
-You can find that by doing a *docker ps* and see what port got assigned.
+Now, we could have let Docker handle the host side port mapping dynamically by passing a *-p 80* (or -P which would dynamically assign all *EXPOSE*d ports), in which case Docker would have randomly assigned a port to the container.
+You can find the dynamically assigned port(s) by doing a *docker ps* and see what port got assigned.
 Finally we passed in the name of the image that we built earlier.

-* OKay, let's make sure we can access the web server.
+* Okay, let's make sure we can access the web server.

 ```
 # curl http://localhost
 Apache
 ```

 * Now that we have built an image, launched a container and confirmed that it is running, lets do some further inspection of the container.
-We should take a look at the container IP address.
+We should take a look at the container's IP address.
 Let's use *docker inspect* to do that.

 ## Time to Inspect

 ```
 # docker inspect <container id>
 ```
+**Note** you can find the *container id* by running *docker ps*

+**Pro Tip:** you only, generally, need the first 3 characters of the id, just enough to make it unique

-We can see that this gives us quite a bit of information in json format.
+We can see that this gives us quite a bit of information in JSON format.
 We can scroll around and find the IP address, it will be towards the bottom.

 * Let's be more explicit with our *docker inspect*